rtmigo/xrandom_dart/README.md

 # Consistency

 The library has been thoroughly **tested to match reference numbers** generated by C algorithms.
-Not only integers, but also converted to double.
+Not only integers, but also converted to double including all decimal places.

 The sources in C are taken directly from scientific publications or the reference implementations by the authors of the algorithms.